zhoukaiyu-zky/SGTNet/README.md

 # SGTNet
-### The official implementation of "SGTNet: A Real-Time Semantic Segmentation Network Integrating Sparse Transformer Features and Multi-Level Local Features"
+### The official implementation of "SGTNet: Real-Time Semantic Segmentation via Sparse Transformer Integration and Multi-Scale Feature Fusion"
 SGTNet
 ![image](https://github.com/zhoukaiyu-zky/SGTNet/blob/main/pictures/2.png)
 Comparison of MSDSeg with some state-of-the-art methods on the Cityscapes test dataset.